“I often say that I’ve learned but one thing in 40 years, since I began my management career. … And that is … “try stuff” … faster than the next guy.”

 Fail fast, fail cheap, and move on to the real winners

-A recent example of a is Dell’s agreement to sell PCs in Wal-Mart stores.
+A recent example of a company investing incrementally in a new market is Dell’s agreement to sell PCs in Wal-Mart stores.

 Rather than sell the entire line of Dell PCs in stores, it conducted a test, offering only a select few models in many stores, providing Dell valuable information about its mass appeal.